On the Poisson Follower Model: Frequency of the Phenomena

-In this subsection, we continue with similar calculations in order to find the intensity of ultimate leader pairs of order $1$.
-We first give an upper bound on this frequency and then show how to adjust this to get the exact frequency.
-For each calculation, we need the positions of at least $4$ points in order to know the positions at step 1.
-There are two distinct configurations in which we obtain an ultimate leader pairs at step 1.
-The first type covers the situations where two followers of one point become an ultimate leader pairs at step 1.
-The second type covers the situations where a leader and a follower become an ultimate leader pair at the next step.
-Some examples of each are shown in Figure \ref{fig:ex_2_swap}.
-Frequencies of both types are computed in a similar fashion, so we focus on detail calculation of type 1 only.
+In this subsection, we continue with similar calculations to determine the intensity of certain leader pairs of order $1$.
+First, we provide an upper bound on this density and then explain how to find the exact density.
+Each calculation requires the positions of at least $4$ points to know the positions at step 1, see Figure \ref{fig:ex_2_swap}.
+The first situation involves two followers of one point that become a leader pair at step 1.
+An instance is given on the left of Figure \ref{fig:ex_2_swap}.
+The second involves cases where a leader and a follower become a leader pair at the next step.
+An instance can be found on the right of Figure \ref{fig:ex_2_swap}.
+Densities of both types are computed similarly, so we focus on the detailed calculation of type 1 only.

-\paragraph{Type 1} As mentioned above, ultimate leader pairs of order 1, type 1 are formed from the configurations where the two step 0 followers of one agent become an ultimate leader pair at step 1.
+\paragraph{Type 1} As mentioned above, leader pairs of order 1, type 1 are formed from the configurations where two step 0 followers of one agent become a leader pair at step 1.
 We first give an upper bound on the frequency of type 1 and then we analyze the exact frequency.

-Let $\mathcal{D}\in {\mathcal{B}}^4$ be the set of all distinct points $x_1$, $x_2$, $x_3$, and $x_4$ that satisfy the conditions (\ref{cond12})-(\ref{cond15}) defined below:
+Let $\mathcal{D}\in {\mathcal{B}}^4$ be the set of all distinct points $z_1$, $z_2$, $z_3$, and $z_4$ that satisfy the conditions (\ref{cond12})-(\ref{cond15}) defined below:

-are the conditions needed for $x_1$ to follow $x_3$, in the absence of other points than these four points;
+which are the conditions needed for $z_1$ to follow $z_3$, in the absence of other points than these four points;

-are the conditions needed for $x_2$ to follow $x_3$ as well, also in the absence of other points.
+which are the conditions needed for $z_2$ to follow $z_3$ as well, also in the absence of other points.
 Finally

-are the conditions needed for $x_3$ to follow $x_4$ under the same conditions.
+which are the conditions needed for $z_3$ to follow $z_4$ under the same conditions.
 The phenomenon we are interested in is that where, in the above configuration,

-where $x_1'=\frac{x_1+x_3}{2}$, $x_2'=\frac{x_2+x_3}{2}$, and $x_3'=\frac{x_3+x_4}{2}$.
-That is $x_1'$ and $x_2'$ are mutual closest neighbors in the absence of other points.
+where $z_1'=\frac{z_1+z_3}{2}$, $z_2'=\frac{z_2+z_3}{2}$, and $z_3'=\frac{z_3+z_4}{2}$.
+That is $z_1'$ and $z_2'$ are mutual closest neighbors in the absence of other points.
 Note that $\mathcal{D}$ is a semi-algebraic set \cite{mohab}.

-For the points $(x_1, ..., x_4)$ to be involved in the formation of an ultimate leader pair of type 1, it is necessary but not sufficient that $(x_1,\ldots,x_4)$ belong to ${\cal D}$.
-For this to happen, in addition, it must be that there are no other points of the Poisson P.P. that change the facts that both $x_1$ and $x_2$ follow $x_3$, $x_3$ follows $x_4$, and $x_1'$ and $x_2'$ are mutually nearest neighbors.
+For the points $(z_1, ..., z_4)$ to be involved in the formation of a leader pair of type 1, it is necessary but not sufficient that $(z_1,\ldots,z_4)$ belong to ${\cal D}$.
+For this to happen, in addition, it must be that there are no other points of the Poisson P.P. that change the facts that both $z_1$ and $z_2$ follow $z_3$, $z_3$ follows $z_4$, and $z_1'$ and $z_2'$ are mutually nearest neighbors.